Ewa Junczyk-Ziomecka: Biography

+Junczyk was born in Raszyn, Poland.
 After studying law and postgraduate journalism studies at the University of Warsaw, she worked as a journalist.
 During martial law, she was banned from practicing as a journalist, and then left for the United States.

-In the 1980s, she was the editor-in-chief of Dziennik Polski.
+In the 1980s, she was the editor-in-chief of Polish-American newspaper Dziennik Polski in Detroit.
 Involved in cooperation between the Polish, Jewish and Ukrainian communities in the United States.
+She chaired the Polish Election Commission in Michigan during the 1990 presidential election.

 She returned to Poland in 1993.
+She then represented the University of Michigan in Poland, initiating and co-organizing, among others, international conferences on "Solidarity" and the Polish Round Table Agreement.

 She was involved in the creation of the Museum of the History of Polish Jews "POLIN".
 From 2001, for five years, she was the director for development and deputy director of this emerging institution.

 On 19 January 2006 she became Undersecretary of State, and on 23 April 2008, Secretary of State in the Chancellery of the President of the Republic of Poland, Lech Kaczyński.
 She supervised the Office of Social Initiatives and the Office of Citizens' Letters and Opinions of the Chancellery of the President of the Republic of Poland.
 On 24 February 2010, it was canceled.
-On 1 March 2010, she took the position of Consulate General of the Republic of Poland in New York City.

-She was consul general until 2014.During her tenure as consul general, the Karski program was inaugurated in the United States, and the Polish-American group Jan Karski Centennial Campaign was established, thanks to which Jan Karski was posthumously honored with the highest civilian decoration of the United States, the Presidential Medal of Freedom.
+On 1 March 2010, she took the position of Consul General of the Republic of Poland in New York City.
+She was consul general until 2014.
+During her tenure as consul general, the Karski program was inaugurated in the United States, and the Polish-American group Jan Karski Centennial Campaign was established, thanks to which Jan Karski was posthumously honored with the highest civilian decoration of the United States, the Presidential Medal of Freedom.
 In 2012 the Consulate General also inaugurated the annual Jan Karski Spirit Award, awarded by the Jan Karski Educational Foundation.

-Ewa Junczyk-Ziomecka became the first laureate of this award, followed by prominent American politicians: Ambassador to the UN, Samantha Power (2013) and Senator John McCain (2014).
+Junczyk-Ziomecka became the first laureate of this award, followed by prominent American politicians: Ambassador to the UN, Samantha Power (2013) and Senator John McCain (2014).

-Thanks to consular activities aimed at popularizing knowledge about Jan Karski, in March 2013 Georgetown University Press published in the USA – 69 years after the first publication – Jan Karski's book "Story of a Secret State".
+Thanks to consular activities aimed at popularizing knowledge about Jan Karski, in March 2013 Georgetown University Press published in the USA – 69 years after the first publication – Jan Karski's book Story of a Secret State.
 During Ewa Junczyk-Ziomecka's tenure the Consulate General of the Republic of Poland in New York was also a place of intensive training for Polish and American teachers, the aim of which was to promote knowledge about the person and heritage of Jan Karski.

 On 19 January 2015 she became the president of the Jan Karski Educational Foundation.

 Member of the Open Republic Association, the Association of the Jewish Historical Institute and the Association of Polish Journalists.
 Author of several books, including about "Solidarity" and about Pope John Paul II.

+She actively works for Polish-Jewish dialogue.